 As you may already know, researchers have studied the link between alcohol consumption and heart health for decades.
 Some studies show a benefit for heart health when wine is consumed in moderation.

 But recently, research has turned to the relationship between resveratrol and the health of the gut microbiome.
 And the findings are exciting and encouraging.

 One study links red wine to an increase in the diversity of healthy bacteria in the gut.

-The observational study looked at almost 3,000 people, all female twins, and asked them about their alcohol consumption, including red wine, and found a correlation between red wine consumption and increased diversity of healthy bacteria in the gut.
+The observational study looked at almost 3,000 people, all-female twins, and asked them about their alcohol consumption, including red wine, and found a correlation between red wine consumption and increased diversity of healthy bacteria in the gut.

 The study scale rated drinking frequency and categorized it as follows: never, rarely, occasionally, regularly and daily.
-Results showed that twins who drank red wine at a frequency at least two categories above their co-twins had significantly higher bacteria diversity in their gut microbiome.
+Results showed that twins who drank red wine at a frequency of at least two categories above their co-twins had significantly higher bacteria diversity in their gut microbiome.